altrdstates/HTML-and-CSS-Projects/README.md

-# This repository will contain HTML & CSS Projects from the course.
-All work on this course should be done within this local repository.
+# This repository contains all of the LMS projects I have worked on.
+These projects are written in HTML & CSS.

+These projects include:
+examples of: Python
+Basic HTML & Hav
+Bootstrap

+and most importantly my portfolio